 - Yanling Wang

 (Prof. Ned Ruby, Medical Microbiology and Immunology): Vibrio fischeri senses and detoxifies host-derived NO during initiation of the squid-vibrio symbosis.
-Yanling is a scientist in Microbial Genetics at Millennium Health in San Diego, CA.
+Yanling is a Scientist II at Hologic, Inc.

 - Sarah Ward